Frequently asked Questions & Copyright

 Who owns the beats on Voisey?

-All beats on Voisey remain the property of whoever created or owns the rights to them, and whoever uploads them warrants to Voisey that they are permitted to do so.
+All beats on Voisey remain the property of whoever created or owns the rights to them, and whoever uploads them promises to Voisey that they are permitted to do so.

 Uploading a beat to Voisey does not grant Voisey any ownership in the underlying music or recording, but does grant us the right to display and offer that beat to Voisey users to write and record over in the app, and for the voiseys that emerge to then be hosted and played on Voisey, or shared to a third party site like Instagram or Twitter.